 A helpful treatment for people experiencing developmental, medical, educational, and social or psychological impairment where the individual has also survived trauma resulting from combat, abuse, and natural disaster; persons with adverse physical health conditions such as cancer, traumatic brain injury, and other health disability; and persons with autism, dementia, depression, and other disorders.
 Art therapy helps people resolve conflicts, develop interpersonal skills, manage challenging behaviours, decrease depressing stress, and achieve personal insight as it also facilitates people with their social skills.

 The benefits of art therapy in these types of conditions can help with people who are reserved or shy, or who, for some reason or another, have a hard time functioning within social situations.
-On the whole, the benefits of art therapy can be quite wide.
+On the whole, the benefits of art therapy, similar to colour therapy can be quite wide.
 It can improve lives by helping people improve their mental, emotional, and even physical states therefore increases the quality of life for many people, and it is worth considering if it can aid you in some way or another to enjoy the life-affirming pleasures of art making.

 The many benefits that can be experienced by the use of this healing modality are: